ni/measurement-plugin-python/README.md

 For detailed info on managing projects using poetry [refer to the official documentation](https://python-poetry.org/docs/cli/).

-### Create and Manage Python Measurement Package using venv
+### Create and Manage Python Measurement Package using `venv`

-1. Make sure the system has the recommended python version installed.
+1. Make sure the system has the recommended Python version installed.

 2. Open a command prompt, and change the working directory to the directory of your choice where you want to create a project.